1600822305/AetherLink-fl/README.md

 ## ⭐ Show Your Support

-If you find Kelivo useful, please consider:
+If you find AetherLink useful, please consider:

 - ⭐ Starring the repository
 - 🐛 Reporting bugs